molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/minimacV2/doc/compute_imputation_manual.md

   >molgenis_apps/modules/compute/protocols/imputation/minimacV2/workflowMinimacStage1.csv \\
   >molgenis_apps/modules/compute/protocols/imputation/minimacV2/protocols/

 6. Edit the `molgenis_apps/modules/compute/protocols/imputation/minimacV2/worksheet.csv` file with your input values.
 In the column 'remoteWorksheet' add the desired location of this file on the grid's SRM.
-Be carefull to use the srm:// notation.
+Do not use the srm:// notation.
+Instead use the following: `${root}/the/relevant/location/AFTER/your/VO/worksheet.csv` .
+For example: `${root}/home/kanterak/worksheets/worksheet.csv'.
 The next step is to upload the worksheet.csv file to the grid's SRM in the path that you defined.

 7. Generate imputation jobs in the database with the `importWorksheet.sh` from [deployment directory] and example worksheet:
   >sh importWorksheet.sh \\